viral.app

 4. Set the tracking limit for the account.

-5. Add project, creator, or hashtag settings when they apply.
+5. Add project or creator settings when they apply.

 The Track Accounts dialog accepts usernames or profile URLs and lets you choose a tracking limit before processing starts.